 Valued-Metrics for Cryptocurrencies

 Coinmarketcap.com is the most frequently cited website amongst those new to the space, investors, and general crypto enthusiasts.
-However, basing a project’s value solely on market cap is misleading.
-Other sites such as CryptoMiso provide tools to non-developers to evaluate the performance of a project’s repository activity.
-Yet this is extremely flawed as well, specifically as it only takes from ONE repository and compares just based on the number of commits (rather than their quality).
-Here, Ethereum’s GitHub repo is much further down the list, while it has the most active development base of any project.
-Conversely, new projects (with simply more commits) come off as seeming they have higher development activity, yet simply not providing an effective metric.
-Quantity doesn't equal Quality.
+However, basing a project’s value solely on market cap has its clear flaws.
+Sites such as CryptoMiso provide tools to non-developers to evaluate the performance of a project’s repository activity.
+Yet this is an extremely flawed approach, specifically how it only takes from ONE repository and compares just based on the number of commits (rather than the quality).
+Here, Ethereum’s is much further down their list, while it has the most active development base of any project.
+Conversely, lesser known projects (with simply more commits) come off showing higher development activity, yet simply not providing an effective metric (quantity =/ quality).
 Other sites such as CoinGecko use proprietary metrics to evaluate the development.
-This can also be extremely hard for everyday users, as metrics may be conflicting or don’t provide a clear explanation.
-Potential solutions, while would need to be tested and weighed, could include tracking GitHub events, or could provide a slew of general data that is compared against one another in a more effective means.
+This can also be extremely hard for everyday users, as metrics may be conflicting or don’t provide clear explanation.
+Potential solutions, while would need to be tested and weighed, could include tracking GitHub events, or could provide a slew of general data that is compared against one another in a more effective means

 BlockViz is providing investors, new users, and those interested in general data visualization a subscription-based platform that offers high-quality, non-biased data-analytics.
-We look to track both the economic health of an ecosystem, going into network-growth, distribution within crypto wallets, and network activity.
+We look to track both the economic health of a ecosystem, going into network-growth, distribution within crypto wallets, and network activity.
 We provide easily digestible information, which is not solely based on market cap.
-With this, we effectively are providing illumination into our blockchain/cryptocurrency ecosystem.
+With this, we effectively are providing additional illumination into the blockchain/cryptocurrency ecosystem.